 - To provide our shareholders a fair return on their investment, while maintaining the Bank’s commitment to providing quality service to the community.

-Neighborhood Bancorp (Bancorp) and Neighborhood National Bank (NNB) founder and current Chairman and CEO, Robert M. McGill, envisioned a bank that would provide basic banking services to the hardworking, under-served citizens of San Diego; channel funds into affordable housing and small businesses; and serve as an economic pillar for the community.
+Neighborhood Bancorp (Bancorp) and Neighborhood National Bank (NNB) founder and current Chairman, Robert M. McGill, envisioned a bank that would provide basic banking services to the hardworking, under-served citizens of San Diego; channel funds into affordable housing and small businesses; and serve as an economic pillar for the community.
 On September 17, 1997, this vision came to life with the opening of Neighborhood National Bank.

 NNB was launched as an initiative of Neighborhood Bancorp and, over the past 15 years, NNB has expanded to encompass neighborhoods in the City of San Diego (Mid-City, Central and Southeast San Diego), Lemon Grove, Spring Valley, El Cajon, National City, Chula Vista, Imperial Beach and San Ysidro.